-"Dangerous driving causing death or injury" refers to offenses provided in Article 2, Article 3, and Article 6, paragraphs (1) and (2) of the Act on Punishment of Acts Inflicting Death or Injury on Others by Driving a Motor Vehicle (Act No. 86 of 2013) and offenses provided in Article 208-2 of the Penal Code prior to its amendment by Act No. 86 of 2013.
+"Dangerous driving causing death or injury" refers to offenses provided in Article 2, Article 3, and Article 6, paragraphs (1) and (2) of the Act on Punishment of Acts Inflicting Death or Injury on Others by Driving a Motor Vehicle (Act No. 86 of 2013; herein after referred to as the "Act on Fatal/ Injurious Driving") and offenses provided in Article 208-2 of the Penal Code prior to its amendment by Act No. 86 of 2013.